10 Beautiful Places to Visit in Northern Spain - A Local’s Favorites

 So, if you fancy eating like a king, hiking in deep forests, surfing the ocean, or just cozying up in beautiful towns, Northern Spain is the place to be.

-If you’re planning a visit to Northern Spain and could use some help coming up with a great plan, schedule a Spain travel consultation with one of our Local Experts!
+If you’re planning a visit to Northern Spain and could use some help coming up with a great plan, schedule a Spain travel consultation with Alfonso, our Basque Country-based Local Expert.

 What qualifies as “Northern Spain”?